nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 ```

-[3]: This is why popular "Reactive Functional Programming" term feels like a bit
+[^3]: This is why the popular term "Reactive Functional Programming" feels like a bit
 of misnomer.